2012-wangjiaqi/greenfield-storage-provider/core/module/README.md

-# Modular
+# Module

-Modular is a complete logical module of SP.
+Module is a complete logical module of SP.
 The GfSp framework is responsible for the necessary interaction between modules.
 As for the implementation of the module, it can be customized.
 Example, The GfSp framework stipulates that ask object approval must be carried out before uploading an object,